 Students should refrain from texting with program and clinical faculty whenever possible, and this form of communication should remain strictly professional and related directly to educational content/activities.
-Students should refrain from consorting with program faculty outside of the educational setting unless specifically for the purpose of attending a program-sponsored event.
+Students should refrain from consorting with program faculty outside of the educational setting unless specifically for the purpose of attending a university, graduate school, or program-sponsored event.